The Tracking Dog – Blood Science

 Understanding Hormones and Pheromones

 When we think about the chemical messengers that influence our bodies and behaviors, two terms often come up: hormones and pheromones.
 While both are crucial for communication, they operate in fundamentally different ways.
-Understanding their definitions and distinctions can provide a clearer picture of how our bodies work and interact with the world around us.

 What Are Hormones?